Why are sessions different this year?

 The COVID-19 pandemic has required some changes in our camp program.
 While we are still working out some of the details, we know that two of the most important changes will be that campers spend more time in smaller, cohorted groups and that campers will practice social distancing with members of other groups.
 Campers will interact with their “household group” as though they are a family, except perhaps for the first few days of camp when they may wear masks even around each other.
 Beyond their “household group” campers will do some programs with other campers, using precautions such as wearing masks and staying outdoors as much as possible.
 Creating cohorted groups will allow us to reduce the risk of COVID-19 transmission at camp and make contact tracing possible in the event of an outbreak.
 Indoors, whole-camp gatherings will not happen in 2021, but gatherings outside will be possible with masks and other guidelines.

 Certain health requirements will be different than previous years, including what happens if a camper isn’t feeling well.
-More details of our infections disease response plan will be available later in the spring.
+More details of our infectious disease response plan will be available later in the spring.
 We are considering having COVID-19 testing on site, if is practical and affordable and recommended by our Health & Safety Committee or other advising agencies.

 Camper drop-off and pick-up will happen outside of cabins and with minimal contact between families and camp staff.
-Campers won’t travel off camp for field trips in 2021, and we will not have outside visitors to the camp property.
+Campers won’t travel off camp using vans for field trips in 2021, and we will not have outside visitors to the camp property.
 In addition to programmatic changes, we are making some physical changes to the camp property including more outdoor program spaces, increased ventilation, and more.

 Will camp still be fun?